 You may be new to EV ownership or Tesla in particular, or you may be doing a little research before you take that welcomed leap into zero-emission transportation.
 No matter the reason for your visit, here you are wondering, “how long does it take to charge a Tesla?”
-The answer is not as simple as you may like to hear, but we have taken the privilege of breaking down everything you need to know below.
+The answer is not as simple as you may like to hear, but we have taken a crack at breaking down everything you need to know.

 Table of contents

 In order to truly understand how long it may or may not take to charge your Tesla, we want to start with a brief course on the different charging levels and how they differ.
 This is a huge factor relating to the time it will take to charge your EV, regardless of whether it is, in fact, a Tesla or not.

 Level 1 AC Charging